Jeremiah33-3/C-and-Computer-Organisation/C.md

   - as a parameter in a function is akin to assigning the structure to the parameter
   - the entire structure is copied (i.e. members of the actual param are copied into the corresponding members of the formal parameter)
   - pass-by-value
-  - can pass the structure or pointer var to the structure to the function, and the access of members might be slightly different:
+  - can pass the structure or pointer var to the structure to the function, and the access of members might be slightly different, but pass in by pointer is preferred so to ensure efficiency is not compromised when passing in structs that are very big in size:
 ```c
 void func(struct Name n)
 {